Generalised Evasive Subspaces: Evasive Subspaces and Their Generalisations

-The observations above allow us to study both scattered and $h$-scattered subspaces as instances of $(\mA,h)$-scattered subspaces.
-Studying $(\mA,h)$-scattered subspaces with respect to a partial $m$-spread $\mA$ (rather than to an arbitrary set of subspaces) appears to be both the most natural and the most ``tractable'' instance of this problem.
+The observations above allow us to study both scattered and $h$-scattered subspaces as instances of $(\mA,h)$-evasive subspaces.
+Studying $(\mA,h)$-evasive subspaces with respect to a partial $m$-spread $\mA$ (rather than to an arbitrary set of subspaces) appears to be both the most natural and the most ``tractable'' instance of this problem.